Having worked in the beauty industry, Peony's interest in skincare peaked. She loves discussing about K-beauty and science-based skincare.

-Sometimes you hear people saying green tea, while others mention matcha, and they sort of seem to refer to the same thing.
-So which is which, and what are they exactly?
+Sometimes you hear people say "green tea," while others say "matcha," but they sort of seem to be referring to the same thing.
+So are they the same thing?
+And what exactly are they?
 Matcha basically means finely grounded green tea leaves.

 So when you are looking at the beverage section of a menu, you would now know that matcha tea would mean tea brewed from milled green tea leaves (powder), while green tea would generally mean they are brewed with green tea leaves.

-Studies have actually shown that you are much better off drinking matcha as opposed to green tea.
-The reason is that with green tea you are ingesting the diluted essence of green tea leaves, while with matcha tea, you are essentially consuming the actual leaves.
+Studies have actually shown that if you are drinking green tea for health benefits, you are much better off drinking matcha as opposed to green tea brewed from loose leaves.
+The reason is that with green tea you are ingesting the diluted essence of the green tea leaves, while with matcha tea, you are essentially consuming the actual leaves.

 Things to Note